 As an avid hiker, I love the sheer amount of peaks, waterfalls, and rivers that Southern California has to offer.
 While many of the easier ones are crowded and not taken care of, Mt Baldy is a hike that provides a surreal experience and is a lot more accessible than you think.
 The start of the Mt Baldy trail is about 15 minutes off the freeway in the small Mt Baldy Village.
 A little background on the mountain is as follows.

-Mt Baldy has multiple ways to the summit, two from the parking lot at the base and one “cheating way” which is the way that we took.
+Mt Baldy has multiple ways to the summit, two from the parking lot at the base and one “cheating way,” which is the way that we took.
 During the summer months, Mt Baldy is not the ski area that it is during the winter, so it runs its lift for hikers and people who want to have dinner or lunch at the Top of the Notch Restaurant.
-The restaurant itself sits at 7,300 feet and offer beautiful views of the surrounding mountains and cities.
-The lift costs $20-$25 dollars.
+The restaurant itself sits at 7,300 feet and offers beautiful views of the surrounding mountains and cities.
+The lift costs $20-$25 dollars (as of 2016).

 Now the hike from the lift to the summit is still a difficult one if you don’t hike very much.
 It is about 6.5 miles and 2,300 feet of elevation gain.
 Taking the lift cuts off 4 miles from your trek and 1,300 feet of elevation, making it a much more manageable climb for most people.

 We set out from the notch and worked our way up the ski path to the base of the Devil’s Backbone.
-The Devil’s Backbone is an interesting part of the climb — it has sheer drops on both sides, and an uphill hike that feels like you are walking up the backbone of a colossal animal, thus giving its name.
+The Devil’s Backbone is an exciting part of the climb — it has sheer drops on both sides and an uphill hike that feels like you are walking up the backbone of a colossal animal, thus giving its name.

-This part of the hike is the worst part, but it is entirely manageable as long as you take your time.
-Just keep pushing forward and after what seems like a false summit you will make it to the actual top.
+This part of the hike is the worst, but it is entirely manageable as long as you take your time.
+Just keep pushing forward, and after what seems like a false summit, you will make it to the actual top.
 When we were there at least 30 people up there.
 It was a beautiful day, and people kept streaming in as we hung out.
-There was a cool memorial to September 11 up there with a flag and a sign that says “Like the towers that soared before it so does this flag.”
-Check out the comments for Bill’s story on how they lugged the flag up in the middle of a rain storm!
+There was a memorial to September 11 up there with a flag and a sign that said, “Like the towers that soared before it so does this flag.”
+Check out the comments for Bill’s story on how they lugged the flag up in the middle of a rainstorm!